microsoft/iomt-fhir/tools/data-mapper/README.md

-﻿# IoMT Mapping Manager
+﻿# IoMT Connector Data Mapper

 ## Introduction

-The IoMT Mapping Manager is a tool to visualize the mapping configuration for normalizing the device input data and transform it to the FHIR resources.
+The IoMT Connector Data Mapper is a tool to visualize the mapping configuration for normalizing the device input data and transform it to the FHIR resources.
 Developers can use this tool to edit and test the mappings, device mapping and FHIR mapping, and export them for uploading to the IoT Connector in the Azure portal.
 The tool also gives tutorials for developers to understand the mapping configuration.

 ## Setup and Requirement